aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

   }
 }
 ```
 2. Implement the TODO items to make the desired logic.
+Hint: look at the WordCount example.
 3. Run your program on the file `nasa_19950801.tsv` and check the output directory.
 (Q) How many files are produced in the output directory and how many lines are there in each file?
 (Q) Explain these numbers based on the number of reducers and number of response codes in the input file.
 4. Run your program on the file `nasa_19950630.22-19950728.12.tsv`.
 (Q) How many files are produced in the output directory and how many lines are there in each file?
 (Q) Explain these numbers based on the number of reducers and number of response codes in the input file.
 4. Run your program on the output of the `Filter` operation with response code `200`.
 (Q) How many files are produced in the output directory and how many lines are there in each file?
 (Q) Explain these numbers based on the number of reducers and number of response codes in the input file.